- Nearly 1.8 million residents are enrolled in Medicare in Georgia.

 Original Medicare does not provide coverage for outpatient prescription drugs.
 More than half of Original Medicare beneficiaries nationwide have supplemental coverage either through an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription coverage.

-There are 26 stand-alone Part D plans for sale in Georgia in 2019, with premiums that range from about $15 to $109/month.
+There are 28 stand-alone Medicare Part D plans for sale in Georgia in 2020, with premiums that range from about $13 to $84/month.

 Medicare spending in Georgia

-You can read more about Medicare in Georgia in our state Medicare guide.
-You can also contact GeorgiaCares, the State Health Insurance Assistance Program, with questions related to Medicare coverage in Georgia.
+Need help with your Medicare coverage enrollment, or understanding your Medicare eligibility in Georgia?
+You can contact GeorgiaCares, the State Health Insurance Assistance Program, with questions related to Medicare enrollment in Georgia.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.